 – Development Zone: The maximum credit amount available is $10,214,549

 – Economic Development: The maximum credit amount available is $25,971,668

 – Historic Preservation: The maximum credit amount available is $3,628,623

-There are many more tax credits that a startup company Wisconsin can leverage from.
+There are many more tax credits that a start-up companies in Wisconsin can leverage.
 These credits have been grouped into five general categories, which are:

 – Industry-specific credits,

 – Credits for economic development,